chrisdone-archive/intero/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about hindent
+about: Ask a question about intero

 ---